 25. AUDITOR'S QUALIFICATION:

 There are no qualifications in the reports of the Statutory Auditors and SecretarialAuditor.

 There was no instance of fraud during the year under review which required to bereported by Statutory Auditors in their reports as mentioned under sub-section (12) ofSection 143 of the Act.

 The industrial relations with staff and workers during the year under review continueto be cordial.

 27. CHANGE IN THE NATURE OF BUSINESS IF ANY:

 There is no change in the nature of business of your Company during the year underreview.

 The Vigil Mechanism of the Company which also incorporate a whistle blower policy inthe terms of SEBI (Listing Obligations and Disclosure Requirements) 2015 deals withinstances of fraud and mismanagement if any.
-The Policy on vigil mechanism and whistleblower policy may be accessed on the Company's website at the link:http://www.bkt-tires.com/en/about-us/ investors-desk/download?file_id=1797 .
+Adequate safeguards have been providedagainst victimization of persons who use the vigil mechanism.
+The Policy on vigilmechanism and whistle blower policy may be accessed on the Company's website at the link:https://www.bkt-tires.com/en/investors-desk/shareholding-info .

 ii.
 Audit Committee: